 Towers of Midnight

-This fantasy is a hardcover edition that was published by Tor Books on November 2, 2009 and has 861 pages.
+fantasy that was published by Tor Books on November 2, 2009 and has 861 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mistborn: The Final Empire, The Well of Ascension, The Hero of Ages, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning
+Other books by this author which I have reviewed include Mistborn: The Final Empire, The Well of Ascension, The Hero of Ages, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning

 Thirteenth in the Wheel of Time fantasy series.